 “I know how it’s supposed to go,” says Jefferson Thomas.
 “You write a bunch of songs, you make a record, then you hit the road and play those songs for everybody.”

 Well, not this time.
-Yes, there will be a new full-length release from Jefferson Thomas in 2015, but which songs make it on there will be largely decided by the past year’s audiences.
+COME ALIVE is the new offering from Jefferson Thomas for 2015, and the songs that made it on there were largely decided by the past year’s audiences.
 Thomas’ live shows are three or four hour servings of his volatile mix of indie rock and alt-country with a hangover, served up hot over a din of unruly guitars and blue-eyed-soul vocals.
 They're high energy, jammy, interactive affairs, with everything but the kitchen sink thrown in; solo acoustic segments, some choice cover tunes, maybe a short burst of stand-up comedy, and even on-the-spot songwriting.

 A perfect example would be “Transmission,” an over-the-top psycho-billy rant that careens dangerously towards punk, born of equal parts necessity and serendipity on the way to a show.
 “I had just had the transmission in my van replaced, and the new transmission gave out on the way to a show.
 We made arrangements for alternate vehicles to come and take the gear, and everything was gonna work out fine, but while I was sitting there waiting for the tow-truck, I called the auto shop who did the installation and was reaming them out.
 I screamed into the phone, ‘Fix my f----in’ transmission’ - and the cadence and rhythm was so perfect that I hung up and wrote the whole song right there on the side of the highway.
 We worked it up right there and played it in front of people three hours later.”